 Exfoliation

-Adding salicylic acid into your skincare regimen can help with sebum plugs.
+Adding salicylic acid to your skincare regimen can help with sebum plugs.
 As a beta-hydroxy acid (BHA), salicylic acid penetrates the oil in the pores and facilitates the removal of dead skin cells and excess sebum.
 Using salicylic acid liquid exfoliant two to three times a week, or a salicylic cleanser, can prevent pore blockages.

 Paulas Choice Skin Perfecting BHA Liquid Exfoliant with 2% Salicylic Acid